HabibElahi1990/ExcelFileUploadWithPoiAndKafka/README.md

     * make relation with mongoDb by repository

- * by ExcelFileUploadApplicationTest class you can test this repository but you need local mongoDb and run zookeeper and kafka server
+ * By ExcelFileUploadApplicationTest class you can test this repository but you need local mongoDb and run zookeeper and kafka server
  . also you can select and change my excel file in this test